Date: May 9, 1996

 3.9 Reporting Requirements.
 The Office for Human Resources will submit an annual accomplishment report of American Indian/Alaskan Native higher education activities as a part of the Minorities in Higher Education Program and Accomplishment Report (RO64-0A) to the Departmental Office for Equal Opportunity.
 The report responds to an annual request from the OEO and generally covers the funds obligated to American Indian/Alaskan Native Higher Education Consortium, the number of students hired under summer employment, the number of students in the Student Career Experience Program (formerly Cooperative Education), conversions to career conditional and career appointments and future plans program plans.

 For additional information about this policy, contact the Office of Diversity and Inclusive Workforce Management.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.